UserViktor/WPM_WISE21-22_spring-petclinic-rest/readme.md

 The Spring Petclinic master branch in the main [spring-projects](https://github.com/spring-projects/spring-petclinic) GitHub org is the "canonical" implementation, currently based on Spring Boot and Thymeleaf.

-This [spring-petclinic-rest](https://github.com/spring-petclinic/spring-petclinic-rest/) project is one of the [several forks](https://spring-petclinic.github.io/docs/forks.html) hosted in a special GitHub org: [spring-petclinic](https://github.com/spring-petclinic).
+This [spring-petclinic-rest](https://github.com/UserViktor/WPM_WISE21-22_spring-petclinic-rest) project is an fork of the [spring-petclinic-rest](https://github.com/spring-petclinic/spring-petclinic-rest/) whereas the spring-petclinic-rest is one of the [several forks](https://spring-petclinic.github.io/docs/forks.html) hosted in a special GitHub org: [spring-petclinic](https://github.com/spring-petclinic).
 If you have a special interest in a different technology stack that could be used to implement the Pet Clinic then please join the community there.

-# Contributing

-The [issue tracker](https://github.com/spring-petclinic/spring-petclinic-rest/issues) is the preferred channel for bug reports, features requests and submitting pull requests.

-For pull requests, editor preferences are available in the [editor config](https://github.com/spring-petclinic/spring-petclinic-rest/blob/master/.editorconfig) for easy use in common text editors.
-Read more and download plugins at <http://editorconfig.org>.